Sailing Dead Reckoning Calculator

 Dead reckoning at sea: estimate a new lat/lon from heading, speed, and time, or solve distance, speed, and time for passage planning in knots.

-Dead reckoning is one of the oldest techniques in navigation.
-Starting from a known position, you use your heading, speed, and elapsed time to estimate where you are now.
-It does not need GPS or any external fix — just a compass, a log, and a clock.
-The name probably comes from “deduced reckoning”, shortened over centuries of seafaring use.
+Dead reckoning, or DR, is one of the oldest techniques in navigation.
+Starting from a known position, you use your heading, speed, and elapsed time to work out where you are now.
+It needs no GPS (Global Positioning System) and no external fix at all: a compass, a log, and a clock will do.

 This calculator offers two modes.
 Use whichever matches what you actually need: